 For more information about Issa, viist: www.issacoulibaly.com.

-Tara Murphy began exploring her African heritage through African studies at Yale University, and was awarded a fellowship to study traditional dance and drumming at the University of Legon in Ghana, West Africa.
+Tara Murphy began exploring her heritage through African studies at Yale University, and was awarded a fellowship to study traditional dance and drumming at the University of Legon in Ghana, West Africa.
 For the past 20 years, she has studied closely with many African and Afro-Caribbean artists in Washington, D.C., New York City and Boston.
 Tara recognizes the practice of African dance and drumming as a tremendous force for healing, meditation, empowerment and community.

 In-School and Afterschool Classes

 Turning Pointe Studio (Falmouth) dance students

 Our ensemble teaches more in depth workshops on African dance and drumming for all ages of students, in many venues throughout the New England area.
 Drum classes focus on the rhythms and hand technique for drumming with djembe and dun dun drums.
 Dance classes highlight traditional dances from Guinea, Mali and Senegal, as well as basic African styles of movement.

 Please contact us if you would like us to offer drum and dance classes for students at your school: 508-274-8626 or email email@example.com

 Photos by Kat Szmit, Barbara Bishop, Karen Anghinetti & Laura Sciortino